transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

   Already have an {{site.data.keyword.IBM_notm}} Kubernetes Service cluster in a supported region?
 Click **Next** to skip ahead to where you can choose your existing cluster.

-3. The Kubernetes version that is running in your cluster must be at version 1.13, 1.14, or 1.15.
+3. The Kubernetes version that is running in your cluster must be a [supported version](/docs/containers?topic=containers-cs_versions#version_types){: external} .
 Follow these [steps](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks-updating-kubernetes) to check your cluster version and upgrade it if necessary.
 Then come back and proceed with these instructions.

 4. The **Link an {{site.data.keyword.IBM_notm}} Kubernetes Service cluster** step.
 Select the Kubernetes cluster that you want to link your  {{site.data.keyword.blockchainfull_notm}} Platform console to from the drop-down list and click **Next**.